About Shannon Cole - Owner, Carriage Driver, Farrier and Horse Lover

 The Business Partners AKA The Horses

-All of Shannon’s horses are rescues.
+Most of Shannon’s horses are rescues.
 It is Shannon’s passion to rescue and place horses in their forever homes.
-All of her fur “children” have been through some form of abuse, neglect or starvation.
-Healing these beautiful animals, feeding them several times a day and giving them a job has inspired and fulfilled her life in so many ways.
+Most of her “fur children” have been through some form of abuse, neglect or starvation before she got them at some point in their lives.
+Healing these beautiful animals, feeding them several times a day and giving them a job where they have a sense of purpose has inspired and fulfilled her life in so many ways.
+They also have regular massage and the newest polyurethane shoes which provide comfort and traction.
+Retiring them and keeping them healthy and well fed as long as they live are also what waits for them when they can no longer work.
 It is an honor to be able to drive a horse that has been abused.
 It shows the ultimate in trust and just how magical the power of love really is.
-The first seven horses are Missouri Foxtrotters.
+All of her horses are Missouri Foxtrotters and are related.
 To read about this amazing breed click here.

-Buttermilk and Trigger, the original pair who the company was named for, were purchased on December 30th, 2000 from the late Charles Smith, who owned Dallas Surrey Service and was the father of the carriage industry in Dallas.
-They were rescued by the sheriff in Pasadena, Texas, from severe starvation and cruel beatings.
-Shannon rehabbed them while they were at Dallas Surrey and with the help of Charles, trained them to drive.
+, March 19,1987-June 20,2015 and Trigger March 27,1988-July 17, 2012, the original pair who the company was named for, was purchased on December 30th, 2000 from the late Charles Smith, who owned Dallas Surrey Service and was the father of the carriage industry in Dallas.
+She and her brother Trigger, pictured above, (Buttermilk is in the front on the left side), were rescued by the sheriff in Pasadena, Texas, from severe starvation and cruel beatings.
+Shannon rehabbed them while they were at Dallas Surrey and with the help of Charles, retrained them to drive.
 She later trained them to drive single as well.
 Being rescue horses, they had many issues that with time and love have been overcome.
 Shannon feels they have healed her more than she has healed them.
-Buttermilk and Trigger are full siblings and registered Missouri Foxtrotters, both born in March, a year apart from one another.
-They are both incredibly intelligent (they even know the traffic lights and routes!) and great with children.
-Buttermilk is also used for Baraat ceremonies in Indian weddings and in August of 2008 carried CEO Dave Dewalt of Mcafee Virus Scans into the ballroom of the Mariott at Legacy in Plano.
-Shannon has been driving these two in downtown Dallas from July 3rd, 2000, while employed by Dallas Surrey Service until she relocated to McKinney, and today continues to drive them while she operates in McKinney and other areas of North Texas.
+Buttermilk and Trigger were extremely intelligent (they even knew the traffic lights and routes!) and great with children.
+Buttermilk was also used for Baraat ceremonies in Indian weddings and in August of 2008 carried CEO Dave Dewalt of Mcafee Virus Scans into the ballroom of the Mariott at Legacy in Plano.
+Shannon drove Buttermilk and Trigger in downtown Dallas from July 3rd, 2000, while employed by Dallas Surrey Service until she relocated to McKinney.
+Trigger was retired by the summer 2012 due to cancer.
+As of July 17th, 2012, Trigger has crossed the rainbow bridge with the assistance of Dr. Balie Inglish White, while Shannon hugged and kissed him, and is now buried on the farm.
+He is at peace and will never be forgotten for the 12 plus years he gave in service to Happy Trails!
+He was Buttermilk’s full brother and worked as a pair with her for over 22 years.
+He is very much missed and loved!
+Rest in Peace sweet man!
+Buttermilk continued working until the fall of 2014 on the carriage and did Baraats until 2 weeks before she crossed the Rainbow Bridge again with assistance of Dr. White.
+She had Spleenic Hemangiosarcoma, which is cancer of the spleen.
+Both Buttermilk and Trigger are buried side by side on the farm.
+They will be missed by all they touched.

-Smoke was purchased on September 6th, 2002.
+Smoke – March23,1991-February 16,2016 Smoke was purchased on September 6th, 2002.
 He was abandoned and starved by his previous owners.
 It took a year for him to grow out new hooves and get healthy before he was trained by Shannon to ride and drive so he could be a backup or replacement for either Buttermilk or Trigger in the pair.
-Today, he is also used as a riding horse for special events.
+Today, he is fully retired.
 He was used in the DVD video for the rock band “Journey”, where Jonathan Cain rode him.
 He has also been ridden into the ballroom of the Four Seasons Hotel in Las Colinas for a national convention.
-He was recently in a film production in Las Colinas for Scholastic Books.
-He is most likely to be seen in a pair with his new partner Silver.
-In his off time, he is ridden in trail and endurance rides by Shannon.
+He was also in a film production in Las Colinas for Scholastic Books.
+He has been laid to rest next to Buttermilk and Trigger.

-Jewel was purchased on December 19th, 2006, and was abandoned and starved by her previous owners as well.
+Jewel was purchased on December 19th, 2006, and was abandoned and starved by a previous owner as a yearling.
+The owners who got her after that rehabbed her.
+Shannon bought her after she was brought back to health.
 She was trained by Shannon to ensure adequate rotation among the other three horses, and to complete the four-in-hand team for special events where four white horses are needed.
-She has been used as a riding horse in weddings and in kids parties.
-She does Indian weddings and she has also been dressed as a unicorn for parties and special events for photo options.
+She is used as a riding horse in weddings and in kids parties.
+She does Indian weddings and she is the main Unicorn for parties and special events for photo options.
+Today she is working with Silver as a pair.
 She is truly a stunning mare!

 Shannon drove to Missouri on December 26, 2007, to purchase Silver, her fifth matching white Foxtrotter, and Smoke’s look alike!
 His owner was in a motorcycle accident and he was left at a friend’s place to be sold where he was neglected and living in a stall three feet deep of manure.
 Shannon fell in love and loaded him to head home to Texas!
 His registered name is Missy’s Silver Gem.
 He is a sweet, laid back horse with a mane as long as your arm.
 As of May 1, 2008, he has completed his training with Shannon and Smoke, and gave his first ride to a couple celebrating their anniversary in downtown McKinney.

-Today all eight horses and two ponies are healthy and eating as much hay and grass as they possibly can.
+Today all of the horses are healthy and eating as much hay and grass as they possibly can.
 They are clean, unless they roll in the mud of course, and spend their off time as horses were meant to be…playing and running in the fields.